 Aortic Valve Closure

 The aortic valve is located between the left ventricle and the aorta.
-As the left ventricle relaxes during diastole, the pressure within the ventricle drops significantly.
-Simultaneously, the pressure in the aorta remains relatively high due to the elastic recoil of the arterial walls, which maintain arterial pressure during diastole.
+Here's the thing — as the left ventricle relaxes during diastole, the pressure within the ventricle drops significantly.
+Still, simultaneously, the pressure in the aorta remains relatively high due to the elastic recoil of the arterial walls, which maintain arterial pressure during diastole.
 This pressure difference causes the aortic valve to snap shut, preventing blood from flowing back into the left ventricle.
 The closure of the aortic valve is responsible for the second heart sound, often referred to as "dub," which signifies the end of systole and the beginning of diastole.

 Pulmonary Valve Closure

 Similarly, the pulmonary valve, located between the right ventricle and the pulmonary artery, closes during diastole for the same reason.
-As the right ventricle relaxes, the pressure within the ventricle falls below the pressure in the pulmonary artery.
+Think about it: as the right ventricle relaxes, the pressure within the ventricle falls below the pressure in the pulmonary artery.
 This pressure gradient forces the pulmonary valve to close, preventing blood from flowing back into the right ventricle.
 The closure of the pulmonary valve also contributes to the second heart sound, although it may be less audible than the aortic valve closure.

 Why Closure of These Valves is Crucial